-This procedure is available to any student who believes that he or she has been harassed on account of race or ethnic origin by any member of the Yale Community.
+This procedure is available to any student who believes that he or she has been harassed on account of race or ethnic origin by any member of the Yale Community, other than members of the collective bargaining units, clerical and technical employees excluded from the bargaining units, and casual or temporary employees.
 For purposes of this procedure, racial or ethnic harassment will be considered to occur when any individual is subjected to arbitrary, capricious or discriminatory treatment on the basis of race or ethnic origin.
 In determining whether the alleged conduct constitutes racial or ethnic harassment, the President’s Committee on Racial and Ethnic Harassment will look at the totality of the circumstances, such as the nature of the incident complained of and the context in which the incident occurred.
 The Committee’s jurisdiction is limited to matters not already reviewed through other available University grievance processes; as a result, this procedure is not available to any student whose claim has been heard through any other University grievance process.

 I. Informal Resolution